The Young Children's Area

 The Tuakana Group also has their own age appropriate mat time at 11:00.

 Just as educators guide children, so do environments.
 At Campus Corner we want to ensure all environments are supportive of each child’s age range.
 To do this, we have allocated teachers to have a focus on both age groups.
 All teachers interact, follow interests and plan for all children in the Young Children’s Area however having teachers allocated to focus on each age group means all care moments, learning and environments are age appropriate.
 Kaiako will consider how environments and materials can be arranged to support transitions.
-Make sure that the materials and the equipment you and the children need for the next activity are available and ready for use and age appropriate.

 Primary Care/Needs Based Care